chrisgrieser/alfred-read-later/README.md

 for previews of the items.

 ## Items are saved locally
-- The items are saved in a local markdown file on your disk.
+- The items are saved in a local Markdown file on your disk.
 You can set the location in the [workflow configuration](https://www.alfredapp.com/help/workflows/user-configuration/).
 - The items are formatted in the [markdown task syntax](https://simpledev.io/lesson/task-list-md-1/).